bovlb/the-blue-alliance/Firebase-Setup.md

 When navigating your local project, make sure to use the `http://localhost:8080` domain, as `localhost` is the only local domain specified in the `Authorized domains` section.
 Otherwise, add `0.0.0.0` in the `Authorized domains` section.

 Other authentication providers can be setup, if necessary.
 Currently, The Blue Alliance only supports Google and Apple as authentication providers.

-At the time of writing, the `tba_dev_config.json` doesn't support using a `GOOGLE_APPLICATION_CREDENTIALS` without using a remote datastore.
-This environment variable must be set in order to properly access the required APIs.
-[Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable](https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable) to your [Firebase service account key](https://firebase.google.com/docs/admin/setup#initialize-sdk).

 ## (Optional) Additional Configuration